 When you go whale watching, I recommend taking a camera that has a decent zoom/focal length.
-This doesn’t mean you have to spend tonnes of money on a new camera, I highly recommend the Sony DSCH.
+This doesn’t mean you have to spend tonnes of money on a new camera, I highly recommend this Sony mirrorless.
 This camera is not the cheapest out there but as an all-rounder, it is literally unparalleled in portability coupled with performance.
 If you are looking to purchase a small travel camera that takes beautiful pictures then this is the one to get.

 For those of you out there with interchangeable lenses then have at least a 200mm focal length for the best pictures.